-- Use a consistent style. - Keep them reasonably short preferably a single line. - Include a verb this means they become a set of statements, and have more impact. - Stay on message make sure they are consistent with the key points of the paper and the Executive Summary. - Don't try to be too funny or clever this can detract from the messages and be obscure. - It's OK to use a key piece of data it can boost the impact of a statement.
+- Use a consistent style - Keep them reasonably short preferably to a single line - Include a verb this means they become a set of statements, and have more impact - Stay on message make sure they are consistent with the key points of the paper and the Executive Summary - Don't try to be too funny or clever this can detract from the messages and be a bit obscure - It's OK to use a key piece of data it can boost the impact of a statement.

-One way of checking headings after you have drafted the paper is to use the table of contents function in Word.
+One way of checking headings after you have drafted the paper is to use the table of contents function within Word.
 This allows you to pull out the headings only for review.
-This will help you to assess the structure and logic flow, and determine whether the headings give the key messages.
+It will help you to assess the structure and logical flow, and determine whether the headings relay the key messages.

-This paper was written by at NZIER, April 2017.
+This paper was written at NZIER in August 2017.